How to Write Accounts Receivable Procedures

 The result: an extra $350,000 in cash!
 Again, it’s obvious what a crucial role time plays and how an increase in velocity and discipline directly lead to increases in efficiency and cash savings.
 So, how can you use time to your advantage?

 Examine customer accounts that go beyond your terms.
-Do not wait until twice the net terms to take action.
+Do not wait until their late by as much as twice the net terms to take action.
+Time is your enemy, the likelihood of collecting your receivables decreases with time.

 Examine credit process for slippage.
 Do you have a credit approval process?
 Do you perform credit checks?
-What standards are used to extend credit?
+What standards are used to extend credit and how often do you review your credit policies to make sure they work as intended?
+These are a few of the Accounts Receivable question you should be asking.

 Change the credit terms you offer your customers.
 If you offer terms of net 45, reduce it to net 30.
 You might offer a discount of 1% if paid within 10 days else net due in 30 days.
 This is equivalent to 18 % annual interest and most businesses will take those terms.